 Before your hospital appointment

-You will be referred to an ophthalmologist at an outpatient clinic at your local hospital if your optometrist finds any signs in your eyes which they think need further investigation.
-You may find the following information useful if you are due to go to the ophthalmology department for an appointment.
+You will be referred to an ophthalmologist at an outpatient clinic at your local hospital or a specialist optometrist in a community opticians practice, if your optometrist finds any signs in your eyes which they think need further investigation.
+You may find the following information useful to prepare for your visit.

 Preparing for your visit

-It is a good idea to do some preparation to ensure that the time you spend with the ophthalmologist is as useful as possible.
+It is a good idea to do some preparation to ensure that the time you spend with the specialist is as useful as possible.

 If English is not your first language, you should let the clinic know.
 They can arrange for an interpreter to be present, including a sign interpreter if you use sign language.